-- This fluid is in a balloon like sac that is normal surrounded on all sides by a joint capsule, but if there is a gap in the joint capsule it leaks out like a balloon that is being squeezed on.
+- This fluid is in a balloon-like sac that is normal surrounded by a joint capsule, but if there is a gap in the joint capsule, it leaks out like a balloon that is being squeezed on.

 - This usually forms a small 1-3 cm sac.